-3. Responsibilities of Peer Observer and Faculty Member
+3.2.3.4.3.
+Responsibilities of Peer Observer and Faculty Member

-Pre-observation Meeting Guidelines

-a.
-Prior to the pre-observation meeting, the faculty member to be observed prepares the following materials for the observer to review.
-These materials should be made available far enough in advance of the pre-observation meeting to allow the observer to review them carefully.

-- 1. Syllabus of the course to be observed - 2.
-A summary of the class session to be observed, including - i.
-Content (summary of the class) - ii.
-Goals and objectives of the class, including student learning outcomes for the course and how these are related to program goals and/or liberal learning goals - iii.
-Intended pedagogical approaches and activities, e.g., cooperative learning, small groups, discussion, student presentations, multimedia, etc.

-b.
-The pre-observation meeting should focus on how the course will meet the College's expectations for excellence in teaching.
+- Pre-observation Meeting Guidelines - Prior to the pre-observation meeting, the faculty member to be observed prepares the following materials for the observer to review.
+These materials should be made available far enough in advance of the pre-observation meeting to allow the observer to review them carefully. - Syllabus of the course to be observed - A summary of the class session to be observed, including - Content (summary of the class) - Goals and objectives of the class, including student learning outcomes for the course and how these are related to program goals and/or liberal learning goals - Intended pedagogical approaches and activities, e.g., cooperative learning, small groups, discussion, student presentations, multimedia, etc. - The pre-observation meeting should focus on how the course will meet the College's expectations for excellence in teaching.
 The following are suggested topics for the pre-observation meeting:

-- 1. State the expectations for student learning from this session. - 2.
-Describe the activities that will allow students to meet the session's expectations. - 3.
-Specify what the students have been asked to do to prepare for this session. - 4.
-Discuss any specific planned approaches/activities on which the faculty member being observed would like feedback.
+- State the expectations for student learning from this session. - Describe the activities that will allow students to meet the session's expectations. - Specify what the students have been asked to do to prepare for this session. - Discuss any specific planned approaches/activities on which the faculty member being observed would like feedback. - Observation Meeting Guidelines: The peer observer will attend the class session on the identified date.

-Observation Meeting Guidelines

-The peer observer will attend the class session on the identified date.
 After the class observation, the peer observer completes a written Peer Feedback Report using the Guidelines for the Content of the Peer Feedback Report below.
-The Peer Feedback Report should be completed prior to the post-observation meeting.

-Post-observation Meeting Guidelines

-In order to provide an entrée into a sincere dialogue about teaching, the observed faculty member should be permitted to begin the conference by speaking about his/her perspective on the class that was observed and the elements of the Peer Feedback Report.
-In addition, the observer should share his/her observations with the faculty member.
+The Peer Feedback Report should be completed prior to the post-observation meeting. - Post-Observation Meeting Guidelines: In order to provide an entrée into a sincere dialogue about teaching, the observed faculty member should be permitted to begin the conference by speaking about their perspective on the class that was observed and the elements of the Peer Feedback Report.
+In addition, the observer should share their observations with the faculty member.
 The peers may use this opportunity to enter into a discussion leading to continued development/improvement in teaching.